 Jon replied within a couple of hours, was apologetic, annoyed with the post office and genuinely appreciative of my love of the magazine.
 He also told me that you can request the post office put a watch on certain items in your mail, which I did not know.
 And even though the problem could have been on my end he located the two missing issues from his stash, mailed them to me and they arrived in a couple of days.
 Awesome!

-This is how customer service should be done, this is literally and easily the best virtual office service Glasgow has for customer services.
+This is how customer service should be done.
 I’ve subscribed to The New Yorker on and off for over 10 years.
 I’ve subscribed to Bookmarks for maybe two.
 While I will definitely continue to subscribe to Bookmarks.
 I may decide I’ve had enough with The New Yorker.
 I guess I’ll have to see how bad their emails annoy me come Father’s Day ;-) (Yes, I can stop receiving the emails but maybe there will be something useful.
 What I have a problem with is the frequency of them.)

 So, if you love to read or know someone who does, subscribe to Bookmarks.
-It’s a great compilation of the best book reviews and it has an editor who obviously took time to learn how to become a book editor and loves his job and his customers.
+It’s a great compilation of the best book reviews and it has an editor who obviously loves his job and his customers.

 I am in no way affiliated with Bookmarks and was not paid to write this article nor was I asked to.
 But the experience made me think about customer service.
 And I thought it would be good way to pay back Jon Philips and Bookmarks by maybe sending some new subscribers his way.